interactivereport/cellxgene_VIP/README.md

 # What's new
 * Upgrade to cellxgene v 1.1.1.
 After pull, please run "config.sh"
+* Install new modules if needed, e.g., pip install anndata==0.8.0

 # Cellxgene VIP unleashes full power of interactive visualization and integrative analysis of scRNA-seq, spatial transcriptomics, and multiome data